oktagonia/oktagonia.github.io/docs/blog/blog.md

 others in order to better express yourself."
 The second said "to make light of blogging is to be a true blogger."-->

-*"I am myself the subject of my blog."* This quote is falsely attributed to Montaigne.
+*"I am myself the subject of my blog."* Falsely attributed to Montaigne by Kian Dianati.

 <!--